Main Content

 Our climate targets include changing land use as a direct negative climate impact, caused by former green spaces being built up in such a way that the capacity of the ground to capture carbon is impaired.
-This choice is supported by the UN Intergovernmental Panel on Climate Change (IPCC) in its Special Report, Climate Change and Land.
-Using land in a sustainable way is becoming increasingly important due to its significance for climate change resilience, and for supporting biodiversity locally.
+This calculation method is supported by the UN Climate Panel.
+Using land in a sustainable way is becoming increasingly important due to its major significance for climate change resilience, and for supporting biodiversity locally.
 The EU taxonomy for sustainable financing also clarifies the importance of these efforts.

+Bonava evaluates the risk of ecological impact prior to decisions on investment.
+The need for soil remediation is also studied.
 Where needed, Bonava will remediate land and render it suitable for building homes.
-The need for land remediation and the risk of ecological impact is evaluated prior to a decision on investment.
-Where previously undeveloped land is claimed, the projects are designed to protect biological diversity and other ecological values.
+Where previously undeveloped land is claim ed, the projects are designed to pro tect biodiversity and other ecological values.

-To monitor governance, we analyse the information on sustainable use of land that is central to the entire Group, and we evaluate the procedures for managing risk in our annual evaluation of risks and risk management.
+Bonava monitors information on sustainable use of land centrally for the entire Group, read more in Note S9.
+The processes for risk management are assessed in our annual evaluation of risks and risk management.

 GRI standard for sustainability reporting